 Divinity Program Admissions

-The following materials must be received by January 15:
+The following materials must be received by February 1:

-4. A writing sample of 5–6 pages representing the best of your academic writing and thinking.
+5. A writing sample of 5–6 pages representing the best of your academic writing and thinking.
 A portion of a senior thesis or term paper is acceptable.

-5. Three letters of recommendation.
+6. Three letters of recommendation.

-6. Scores from the International English Language Testing System (IELTS) if English is not your first language (see below for details).
+7. Scores from the International English Language Testing System (IELTS) if English is not your first language (see below for details).
 TOEFL scores will not be accepted.

 Students for whom English is a second language must demonstrate a level of language proficiency appropriate for study.

+International students are a vital part of our community at the ISM.
+We welcome international applicants, and seek to offer them support throughout the application process and during their time on campus.
 In order to gain admission to the Institute and to obtain a visa, international students must show that they have sufficient funds to provide for their expenses while in residence as a student in the United States.
 Bank affidavits and certificates of finance will be required.